isomerpages/nlb-discovereads/_diy-resources/primary/2a-primary.md

 <a href="/diy-resources/primary/stay-curious-with-your-child"><img src="/images/diyresources/dR-Holiday-Primary.png" style="width: 40%;"></a>

-### **Storytime with Our Librarians**

-Don’t let COVID-19 put a damper on your love 💗 for our libraries 📚.
-Stay connected with us through our online storytelling sessions.
-Let your evenings be filled with fascinating tales in the four official languages.
+### **Storytime**

+Enjoy storytelling videos anytime, anywhere!
+Spark your reading joy with our online storytelling videos in the four official languages.
+Discover fascinating tales about animals, heritage, professions and more.
+Remember to set your alarm so you don’t miss any wonderful videos!

 _(Click on the icon to find out more!)_
 <a href="/diy-resources/storytime/storytime-main"><img src="/images/diyresources/dR_storytime.png" style="width: 40%;"></a>